bennetthub500/personal/cv.md

 - Viewpoint Learning - Promoted health insurance policy consensus-building events in Bay Area

 **Education**<br/>

-Master’s Degree in Public Administration
-Program in Public and Nonprofit Management and Policy New York University
+M.P.A., Program in Public and Nonprofit Management and Policy New York University

 B.A., Psychology